 And may I share a personal story?
 My first batch of soap was PERFECT.
 It was pure castille—just olive oil—with rosewood essential oil and finely ground oats.
 I’m sure I looked like an idiot getting so excited about a batch of soap.
 Then I failed my next 6 batches.

 So if things don’t go exactly as you planned, take heart.
-There are a lot of steps in the soap making process and it’s easy to mis-step with your first batch or two.
-With practice, soap making will soon be old hat.
+There are a lot of steps in the soap making process and it’s easy to misstep with your first batch or two.
+But with practice, soap making will soon be old hat.